-Fortunately, there are numerous approaches for how to deal with stress—how to “de-stress.”
+Fortunately, there are numerous approaches for how to deal with stress, or how to “de-stress.”
 One of the simplest, most effective coping strategies is getting regular exercise.
 Experts recommend that you engage in some form of aerobic exercise several times a week.

 Exercise helps boost your stress resilience in several ways: Physical activity helps increase production of brain neurotransmitters called endorphins, which help reduce your perception of pain and stimulate feelings of euphoria.
 Activities such as tennis or swimming—even hiking, jogging, or walking—also can help take your mind off stressors and whatever may tend to bother you.
 Focusing on a single task can clear your mind, while the movement of your muscles can help relieve the tension caused by stress.